Understanding image motion with group representations: Experiments

 \section{Experiments}

 We first demonstrate that our learning procedure can discover the structure of motion in the context of rigid scenes undergoing 2D translations and rotations.
-We then show results from our method on action sequences from the HMDB51 dataset \cite{kuehne2011hmdb}.
-Our procedure can learn a motion representation without requiring flow extraction in this context, and thus may be complimentary to standard representation derived from ImageNet pretraining.
-Finally, we show that our method learns features useful for representing independent motions on the KITTI tracking dataset \cite{Geiger2012CVPR}.
+We then show that our method learns features useful for representing motion on KITTI (\cite{Geiger2012CVPR}), a dataset of vehicle sequences with motion due to the camera and independent objects.
+In all experiments, networks were trained using Adam (\cite{adam}).
+For MNIST training, we used a fixed decay schedule of 30 epochs and with a starting learning rate chosen by random search (1e-2 was a typical value).
+For MNIST, typical batch sizes were 50-60 sequences, and for KITTI (\cite{Geiger2012CVPR}) the batch sizes were typically 25-30 sequences.
+All networks were implemented in Torch (\cite{torch}).

+We use dilated convolutions to obtain large receptive fields suitable for capturing large-scale motion patterns.
+We used ReLU nonlinearities and batch normalization (\cite{ioffe_batch_2015}) after each convolutional layer.
+CNN output was passed to an LSTM with 256 hidden units, followed by a linear layer with 256 hidden units.
+In all experiments, CNN-LSTMs were trained on sequences 3-5 images in length.
+We tested MNIST networks with sequences of up to 12 images with similar results.